 CM: Given this track’s functional position in Clockwork Angels, I wouldn’t have considered it for a list like this until my co-writer suggested it, and he’s right.
 The richness that it contributes to the album also stands alone.
 Love the opening parade of motifs and choice lyrical moments.

 TG: From a rough cut to a smooth instrumental.
-Yes, a couple of heavy bits are hidden between layers of sheen, but that just makes the whole more mesmerizing.
+A couple of heavy bits are hidden between layers of sheen, and that just makes the whole more mesmerizing.
 I think I could listen to this all day long and not get tired of it.

 CM: With fewer notes yet more consistent groove than “YYZ”, this follows the same template of singing a song without words.